This tutorial covers:

 }

-Note, that you are also defining the throttling limits along with the usage plan.
+This code defines the throttling limits along with the usage plan.
 The rateLimit

 refers to the API’s average requests per second over an extended period.
 The burstLimit